viinodk/viinodk/README.md

 6) Mobile iOS uisng CodeceptJS
 7) Cypress Automation for Web and API

-💬 Ask me about automation concepts, core java
+💬 Ask me about Design principles, automation concepts, core java

+🤔 I’m looking for help with Consulting Automation (Web/Mobile/Cloud) in regional languages

 📫 How to reach me: +91 9902822877